Colleges by Location

 In conclusion, the University of Iowa offers a top-notch education with a wide range of programs and a strong emphasis on research and creativity.
 Its renowned writing program and distinguished medical and healthcare programs contribute to its reputation as an institution of excellence.
 With its diverse community, beautiful campus, and commitment to sustainability, the University of Iowa provides a supportive and enriching environment for students to thrive academically and personally.

-The University of Iowa is a public university located in Iowa City, IA.
-Its campus spans 1,700 acres.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 86%.
-The freshman retention rate at The University of Iowa is 88.6% and the six-year graduation rate is 74%.
+Located in Iowa City, IA, The University of Iowa is a public university.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 83%.
+The freshman retention rate at The University of Iowa is 90.4% and the six-year graduation rate is 75%.

 Quick Facts